 Mathematics and symbols can be taught just as language, history, sociology, civics, politics and governance can be taught.
 Hence the study of symbols also falls under ilm ul ibara.

 Sublime as it is, the Mind is helpless without the body.
 It draws upon the inputs from the senses to validate its perceptions.
 It is for this reason that sometimes one says that the Body and the Mind are one: the Body is an extension of the Mind while the Mind is an extension of the Body.
 Let us elaborate this subtle idea by an example.

 Our knowledge of the cosmos is space-time bound.
 The senses, i.e., the eyes, the ears, touch, taste and smell, take inputs from this space-time bound world which are then processed by the mind so that we “know” what it is that we have seen, heard, tasted or touched.
 The mind is like the processor of a computer into which inputs are provided by the senses.
 For example, a child touches a hot stove.
 The input from his touch is processed by the mind which tells him that it is hot.
-Even if we devise a sensor to measure the temperature, the sensor must be read before we know that the stove is hot.
+Even if we devise an infrared sensor to measure the temperature, the sensor must be read before we know that the stove is hot.
 Neither the body nor the mind would know anything of the condition of the stove without the help each of the other.

 The sublime character of the mind is that it is space-time bound but it can conceive of the possibility of a world that is not bound by space-time and has many more dimensions than space-time.
 Indeed, it can conceive of the possibility of heaven.